Advertiser Disclosure

 Overdraw Your Checking Account

-If you have overdraft protection, you can write a check that will still be cashed by your bank.
-Your bank will allow you to go below zero, but you’ll have to pay a Non-Sufficient Funds (or NSF) fee.
+If you have overdraft protection, you can write a check that your bank will still cash.
+Your bank will allow you to go below zero, but you must pay a nonsufficient funds (or NSF) fee.
 This fee normally runs around $30 to $35 and will likely be much lower than a cash advance fee and associated interest.
-You can only do this occasionally though, or you risk your account being closed.
+You can only do this occasionally, though, or you risk your account being closed.

 Final Thoughts

-Cash advances should only be considered as a last resort, but in a bind, cash advances could be a quick solution.
-It’s important to be aware of the high fees and interest that start to accrue immediately when you take out a cash advance.
-If available, try one of the other options we’ve suggested, such as using an app, charging your credit card, or taking out a personal loan instead of using a cash advance.
+Cash advances should only be considered a last resort, but they could be a quick solution when you’re in a bind.
+It’s important to know the high fees and interest that start to accrue immediately when you take out a cash advance.
+If you can, try one of the other options we’ve suggested, such as using an app, charging your credit card, or taking out a personal loan instead of using a cash advance.

 Frequently Asked Questions